 Crayola Oil Pastels – Crayola Oil Pastels are a great choice for little learners.
 They have the smooth, creamy texture and true hues that teachers love, and the no-roll hexagonal shape is perfect for keeping away pesky crumbs!

 Final Thoughts On Oil Pastel Painting

-If you are pregnant or nursing, avoid using oil pastels because they can be absorbed through your skin.
+If you are pregnant or nursing, avoid using any oil paints or pastels because they can be absorbed through your skin.
 And if you have small children who like to put things into their mouths, don’t use lead-based pigments – they’re especially harmful to toddlers because the pigment is so easily absorbed by young kids and even ingested.
 If exposed to heat or sunlight, the substances will evaporate and be released into the air.

 To store them safely, keep your oil pastels in a cool, dry place out of reach of kids and pets.
 It’s also important that when handling an oil pastel, you wear gloves to prevent it from coming through your skin – this can lead to serious health risks.
 Don’t use oil pastels if you have an allergy to the pigment, as it can be potentially harmful.

 Oil pastels are a great way to add brilliant colors and detail to your work when drawing or painting – make sure you know about their hazards so that you can handle them safely.
 If you want to create art that looks like oil paintings with vivid colors without all of the mess, then oil pastels will be a good choice.